 Vivint requires a contract of either 4- or 5-years.
 The term of the contract depends mostly on whether or not the equipment is being financed.
 The trial period may be shorter than most, so it's important to ask if that is a primary concern.

 The cost for Abode's starter kit averages around $300.
 If you check on Amazon, you may be able to find it on sale for $259.
 You can choose to stay with the starter kit or you can purchase a variety of other devices separately.
 Monitoring costs $10 a month or $96 a year for the basic package.
 The Connect and Secure package costs $30 a month or $240 per year.

-Unless you choose to purchase Vivint's equipment, your monthly Flex costs for monitoring will be $29.99 for the Smart Protect plan, $39.99 for the Smart Protect plan or $49.99 for the Smart Protect and Control plan.
+Unless you choose to purchase Vivint's equipment, your monthly Flex costs for monitoring will be $29.99 for the Smart Protect plan, $39.99 for the Smart Protect and Control plan or $49.99 for the Smart Complete plan.
 The company does offer finance plans if you qualify.

 The Abode home security system includes the main hub, a key fob for remote access, security cameras that have built-in motion sensors, and a single entry sensor for a door or window.

 The Vivint package includes a control panel, motion detector, entry sensors, and environmental sensors.
 Home automation and indoor/outdoor cameras are sold separately but can be included with any package.
 All Vivint equipment comes with a lifetime warranty.